 Many people know that domestic partnerships are similar to marriage and can apply to unmarried couples who are living together.
-Many registered domestic partners tend to be in same-sex relationships, especially if they live in a state that does not allow same-sex marriage, but this arrangement is open to both homosexual and heterosexual couples.
-However, some states and cities that offer the arrangement require at least one of the individuals to be at least 62-years-old if the couple is heterosexual.
+Most registered domestic partners tended to be in same-sex relationships prior to the Supreme Court's 2015 Obergefell v.
+Hodges decision, especially if they lived in a state that banned same-sex marriage.
+But it remains an option in a few states for partners (same- or opposite-sex) who live together and share a common domestic life.
+However, some states and cities that offer the arrangement require one of the individuals to be at least 62-years-old.

 A domestic partnership is not identical to marriage, but it provides some of the same benefits.
-Some states refer to the institution as a "civil union," but the definitions vary from one city or state to the next.
-See FindLaw's Domestic Partners, Civil Unions, and Living Together sections for more information.
+Some states refer to the institution as a "civil union," but the definition of what is a domestic partnership or civil union vary from one city or state to the next.
+The following is a general overview of domestic partnerships, focusing on registration and benefits.

 How to Register as Domestic Partners